esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ### Using accumulators

 MongooseIM uses a dedicated data structure to accumulate data related to stanza processing (see ["Accumulators"](accumulators.md)).
-It is instantiated with an incoming stanza, passed along throughout the processing chain, supplied to and returned from certain hook calls, and terminated when stanza is leaving MongooseIM.
+It is instantiated with an incoming stanza, passed along throughout the processing chain, supplied to and returned from certain hook calls, and terminated when the stanza is leaving MongooseIM.
 There are some hooks which don't use this data structure.

 If a Mongoose accumulator is passed to a hook, handlers should store their return values in one of 3 ways: